 This briefing paper explains the operation of local audit in England, including the appointment of auditors; the rights of local electors in the audit process; and the arrangements for accountability via independent auditor panels.
 It also sets out the role of Public Sector Audit Appointments (PSAA) and Smaller Authorities Audit Appointments (SAAA) in the process of local audit procurement.
 Additionally, it includes some historical detail on the role of the Audit Commission.

-Separate arrangements exist in Scotland, Wales and Northern Ireland, where public audit (covering both local audit and the role of the NAO in England) is managed by Audit Scotland, the Wales Audit Office, and the Northern Ireland Audit Office respectively.
+Separate arrangements exist in Scotland, Wales and Northern Ireland, where public audit (covering both local audit and the role of the National Audit Office in England) is managed by Audit Scotland, the Wales Audit Office, and the Northern Ireland Audit Office respectively.

 Commons Briefing papers CBP-7240